Looking for the best picnic spots in London? We’ve got you covered – all you need to do is bring the food.

 Address: Kensington Gardens, London W2 2UH

-Ok, I may be biased with this one as I strongly believe that Holland Park’s Kyoto Garden is one of the most breathtaking spots in London.
+Ok, we may be biased with this one as we strongly believe that Kyoto Garden is one of the most breathtaking spots in London.
 But, to be honest, any picnic spot in Holland Park is a feast for the eyes (and, you know, the tummy).

-Head towards the Dutch Garden area and you’ll also find plenty of picnic benches where you can eat your picnic surrounded by stunning blooms.
+Head towards the Dutch Garden and you’ll find plenty of picnic benches where you can eat your picnic surrounded by stunning blooms.

 Address: Holland Park, Ilchester Pl, London W8 6LU